doublesecretagency/craft-googlemaps/docs/geocoding/README.md

 The concept of **geocoding** is fairly straightforward...
 For example, say you want to take a partial address ("123 Main St") and determine the precise details of that geographic location.
 This is commonly referred to as an "address lookup".

-You can perform a geocoding lookup to get a complete address (including geographic coordinates) based on a partial address or postal code.
+You can perform a geocoding lookup to get a complete address (including latitude & longitude) based on a partial address or postal code.
 The basic geocoding process can be extremely simple:

 :::code
 ```twig